Driving in Italy: Fine for limited traffic zone (ZTL)

 For more information on this type of fine, you can take council with the Bundesamt für Justiz.

-Driving in a ZTL with a rental car
+Driving a rental car into a ZTL

-More about booking a rental car.
+Learn more about renting a car.

 Processing fee of car rental companies inadmissible